-- Teachers have power to discipline pupils for misbehaviour which occurs in school and, in some circumstances, outside of school. - The power to discipline also applies to all paid staff (unless the head teacher says otherwise) with responsibility for pupils, such as teaching assistants. - Head teachers, Trust Boards and local school committees must ensure they have strong behaviour procedures to support staff in managing behaviour, including the use of rewards and sanctions. - The Trust Board of Initio Learning Trust has a duty requiring them to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.
+- Teachers have power to issue consequences to pupils for misbehaviour which occurs in school and, in some circumstances, outside of school. - The power to discipline also applies to all paid staff (unless the head teacher says otherwise) with responsibility for pupils, such as teaching assistants. - Head teachers, Trust Boards and Local School Committees must ensure they have strong behaviour procedures to support staff in managing behaviour, including the use of rewards and consequences. - The Trust Board of Initio Learning Trust has a duty requiring them to make arrangements to ensure that their functions are carried out with a view to safeguarding and promoting the welfare of children.
 They must ensure that arrangements are made to safeguard and promote the welfare of pupils.